chaitanya3loq/grafana/docs/sources/administration/image_rendering.md

 # Image rendering

-Grafana supports automatic rendering of panels and dashboards as PNG images.
+Habitual supports automatic rendering of panels and dashboards as PNG images.
 This allows Grafana to automatically generate images of your panels to include in [alert notifications]({{< relref "../alerting/notifications.md" >}}).

 While an image is being rendered, the PNG image is temporarily written to the file system.
 When the image is rendered, the PNG image is temporarily written to the `png` folder in the Grafana `data` folder.